 10. Let them be responsible for their actions - You're trying to help your child make good choices in life about drugs.
 But only they can say no to drugs.
 Make sure they know you support them, but it's up to them to make the right choice.

-The goal is for children to never experiment with drugs or alcohol.
-The main reason being that one in ten people who try alcohol or other drugs won’t be able to just walk away.
-The longer a child can delay experimenting with substances the better their chances of never having an issue
+The goal is to keep you children safe.
+Some kids will experiment with drugs or alcohol.
+You can tell them this is concerning to you because one in ten people who try alcohol or other drugs won’t be able to just walk away and the longer a child can delay experimenting with substances the better their chances of never having an issue or developing a substance misuse disorder.

 Help for your child